DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

       name: "Sarah"
       job_title: "Primary school teacher"
       inline: left
+calls_to_action:
+  get-a-tta:
+    name: simple
+    arguments:
+      title: Get a teacher training adviser
+      text: "Teacher training advisers can help you with everything related to applying for teacher training."
+      link_text: "Get a teacher training adviser"
+      link_target: "/tta-service"
+      icon: "icon-person"
 ---
 A Teacher Training Adviser is a free mentor who helps you get into teaching.
 They are all former teachers, so they speak from experience and know the process inside out.